mattrixman/clover-cloud-connector-unit-examples/public/README.md

 # Adding a new Test

+Before you begin, run webpack from the working directory to incorporate your JavaScript changes:

+    webpack --watch

 ## Create The Test To Include

 1. Create a javascript file, and place it into the `public/tests/` directory, prefix the name with `Test`.
 Example:

         public/tests/TestShowMessage.js

 2. Write the test.
 All that is required is the addition of a function to the TestBase object.
 Example:

         File: public/tests/TestShowMessage.js
         -----------------------------------------------------------------------------------------